the-alchemist88/Cpp_helper_codes/Inheritence/inheritance_notes.md

 Der::bar(double x)
 Derived::baz(int x)

 Special member functions in inheritance behave similarly to composition.
-If a special member function of the derived class is implicitly declared / defaulted by the compiler, the corresponding base class special member function is automatically invoked (e.g., the base class default constructor is called before the derived class constructor).
+If a special member function of the derived class is implicitly declared or defaulted, the corresponding base class special member function is automatically invoked.
+(e.g., the base class default constructor is called before the derived class constructor).

-However, if a special member function is user-defined in the derived class, then it becomes the programmer’s responsibility to explicitly invoke the corresponding base class constructor, assignment operator, or destructor, typically via the member initializer list or an explicit call.
+However, if a special member function is user-defined in the derived class, then it becomes the programmer’s responsibility to explicitly invoke the corresponding base class constructor, assignment operator, or destructor.

 ```cpp
 class Base